The science behind positive reinforcement for dogs

 Unfortunately, some dog training techniques focus on the unpleasant consequence – they use fear (aggression, noise) or pain (shock or prong collars) to force the dog to do what the trainer wants them to do.

-There is good evidence that aversive training methods, such as punishment, are bad for a dog's physical healthmental health, and long-term welfare.
-Even when these methods aren’t directly damaging the dog, there is no evidence that they’re any better than positive training and may even be worse.
+There is good evidence that aversive training methods, such as punishment, are bad for a dog's physical health, mental health, and long-term welfare.
+Even when these methods aren’t directly damaging the dog, there is no evidence that they’re any better than positive reinforcement for dogs – and may in fact be worse.

 In fact, we now know that negative training methods create fear, which can inhibit learning and mean that they’re actually less effective than the positive methods.
 This recent review compared 17 studies on this subject and determined that handlers should use positive reinforcement and avoid methods that require punishment or negative reinforcement.